top of page

 ***Please note that due to a glitch with the web host international tracking doesn't always upload properly and the tracking link goes to USPS instead of GlobalPost, causing it to not track.
 As I've been struggling with my health all of the energy I have to give is going into making splints I'm not always able to get online to manually fix them all.
 If this happens please enter your tracking number at the GlobalPost website to follow shipment progress.

-Claims: For domestic shipments a claim can be filed starting two weeks from the ship date for First Class and Priority shipments and 1 week for Priority Express, and claims must be filed within 60 days of the ship date.
-For international shipments a claim can be filed starting 30 days from the ship date with a cutoff of 90 days, while Priority/Priority Express can be filed after 2 weeks but not later than 60 days.
+Claims: For domestic shipments claims must be filed within 60 days of the ship date.
+For international shipments a claim can be filed starting 30 days from the ship date with a cutoff of 90 days, while Priority can be filed after 2 weeks but not later than 60 days.
+Orders will not be eligible for replacement if I'm not contacted within the 60 day timeframe given by USPS.

 If you receive your order that's been damaged in transit please do not throw out packaging, USPS requires photographs of packaging and contents to file a claim for packages that have been damaged in transit.